 • “Parking in Japantown is really bad.
 Is there parking available?”

 • Yes, we strongly encourage visitors to take advantage of our free parking available at the county lot on 1st St and Hedding [Google Maps Link – Parking].
-We provide an air conditioned shuttle to the Obon Festival.
+We provide an free air conditioned shuttle to the Obon Festival.
 It operates one hour before and after the Festival hours.
-It’s also a 20 minute walk to the San Jose Obon.
+It’s also a quick 20 minute walk to the San Jose Obon which is at 640 North 4th St.

 • “Do you take credit cards at the booths?”